 Design & Delivery of Political Candidate Training workshops for Politics in Colour Global.

-Design & Delivery of Business Ready Workshops for Tiddas in Business including providing Group and One-on-One Business Mentoring for Aboriginal and Torres Strait Islander women in business.
+Design & Delivery of Business Ready Workshops for Tiddas in Business including providing Group and 1-on-1 Business Mentoring for Aboriginal and Torres Strait Islander women in business.

 Design & Development of Australia’s first Women of Colour Executive Leadership Program for the Victorian Government